caribbean-apple/housing/README.md

     File Pathing: Tadhg spent a couple hours trying to debug file pathing, just to relaize the static folder was "static/sublets" instead of "static/sublet"

     Django Versions: There was an observed issue with uploading multiple photos at once.
 The selected model type was ClearableFileInput.
 It turns out that this works in Django 4.1, which Felix was using, but does not in Django 5.0.7, which Tadhg was using.
 This was causing a headache until identified.

+    Getting only two photos per image: The .filter(filter files).first or sliceing mechanism does not seem to provide a way to limit by id.
+Tadhg was looking for a way to get the first two photos for each listing, but struggled to find them.
+Settled on iterating through the relevant ids and only taking the first two.